-This is page collects book lists by Erin Wilson, the Sausalito Library Children's & YA Librarian.
+This page collects book lists by the Sausalito Library Children's & YA Librarian.
 These lists were originally published in the Library's Children's E-Newsletter.
 You can signup for the newsletter through the website or by contacting the Library, (415) 289-4121.

-If you have questions about these lists, please feel free to contact Erin at email@example.com.
+If you have questions about these lists, please feel free to contact the Children's Librarian at firstname.lastname@example.org.

 Books about Bodies and Sex for Young Children